 Whether enjoyed on its own or in cocktails, Jameson keeps whiskey lovers around the world coming back.
 It’s clear why it’s Ireland’s most famous export.

-• The Original: A mix of 45% Single Malt and 55% Grain Whiskey
+- The Original: A blend of 45% Single Malt and 55% Grain Whiskey

-Bushmills has a long tradition and a wide range of whiskeys.
-It has won the hearts of whiskey lovers around the world.
-Its dedication to quality and new ideas keeps it a top choice in the spirit world.
+With its long tradition and a wide array of offerings, Bushmills has captured the hearts of whiskey lovers around the globe.
+Its dedication to quality and innovation continues to solidify its position as a leading choice in the spirits world.

 Emerging Stars in the Irish Whiskey Scene